 What to Expect

-A short wolf mullet is a commitment worth understanding before you book.
-The cut itself usually runs $50 to $110 depending on your salon, and because the shape is short, it blurs faster than longer wolf cuts.
-Plan a shape-up every four to eight weeks, more often for disconnected or undercut versions.
+Know what you’re signing up for before you book a short wolf mullet.
+The cut itself is typically priced around $80, and because the shape is short, it blurs faster than longer wolf cuts do.
+Plan a shape-up close to every six weeks, sooner for disconnected or undercut versions.

 Styling is quick once you learn it, usually under ten minutes with a texture spray and paste.
 The bigger commitment is the boldness: a short mullet is hard to hide while it grows out, so be sure before you commit.
 If you are unsure, start with the soft, tousled version, which grows out the most gracefully.